Canonical Bayesian Linear System Identification: Numerical experiments

-The distribution over the standard parameters \(p(\Theta_s \mid u_{[T]}, y_{[T]} )\) is intrinsically linked to the canonical posterior \(p(\Theta_c \mid u_{[T]}, y_{[T]})\) via similarity transformations \(T \in \mathrm{GL}(d_x)\).
-Formally constructing \(p(\Theta_s \mid u_{[T]}, y_{[T]})\) by averaging over all such transformations is ill-posed due to the non-compactness of \(\mathrm{GL}(d_x)\) and the lack of a suitable uniform measure.
-To visualize the geometric structure induced by these equivalences without performing this ill-defined averaging, \Cref{fig:parameter_distribution_comparison}(b) employs a pushforward restricted to the compact orthogonal subgroup \(\mathrm{O}(d_x) \subset \mathrm{GL}(d_x)\), which possesses a unique uniform Haar measure.
-This visualization is generated by taking samples \(\Theta_c^{(i)}\) from the canonical posterior, drawing random orthogonal matrices \(Q^{(i)}\) uniformly from \(\mathrm{O}(d_x)\) (achieved by applying the QR decomposition to matrices with i.i.d. standard Gaussian entries), applying the corresponding similarity transformation \(\Psi_{Q^{(i)}}(\Theta_c^{(i)})\) to obtain samples in the standard parameter space, and then plotting the resulting empirical distribution.

-The distribution shown in \Cref{fig:parameter_distribution_comparison}(b) reveals the intricate, non-elliptical geometry and strong parameter correlations introduced even by this restricted set of orthogonal transformations.
-This structure contrasts with the typically unimodal geometry of the canonical posterior itself shown in \Cref{fig:canonical_analysis}(a).
-The potential ill-definition of the standard posterior is resolved by the specific choice of priors on $\Theta_s$.
+As discussed in \Cref{sec:representative_completeness}, the distribution over standard parameters \(p(\Theta_s \mid u_{[T]}, y_{[T]} )\) is intrinsically linked to the canonical posterior \(p(\Theta_c \mid u_{[T]}, y_{[T]})\) via similarity transformations \(T \in \mathrm{GL}(d_x)\).
+Formally constructing \(p(\Theta_s \mid u_{[T]}, y_{[T]})\) by averaging over the pushforward distributions induced by all such transformations is ill-defined? due to the non-compactness of \(\mathrm{GL}(d_x)\) and the lack of a suitable uniform measure.
+To visualize the equivalences induced by what is nonetheless a large set of similarly transformations, \Cref{fig:parameter_distribution_comparison}(b) employs transformations $T$ restricted to the compact orthogonal subgroup \(\mathrm{O}(d_x) \subset \mathrm{GL}(d_x)\), which possesses a unique uniform Haar measure.
+This visualization is generated by taking samples \(\Theta_c^{(i)}\) from the canonical posterior, drawing random orthogonal matrices \(Q^{(i)}\) uniformly from \(\mathrm{O}(d_x)\) (achieved by applying the QR decomposition to matrices with i.i.d.\ standard Gaussian entries), applying the corresponding similarity transformation \(\Psi_{Q^{(i)}}(\Theta_c^{(i)})\) to obtain samples in the standard parameter space, and then plotting the resulting empirical distribution.
+The distribution shown in \Cref{fig:parameter_distribution_comparison}(b) reveals the intricate, non-elliptical geometry and strong parameter correlations introduced by this set of orthogonal transformations.
+Though \Cref{fig:parameter_distribution_comparison}(a) and \Cref{fig:parameter_distribution_comparison}(b) are not entirely the same, since the latter considers a more restricted set of transformations, they show a remarkable qualitative similarity for many marginals.
+These structures contrast with the typically unimodal geometry of the canonical posterior, in \Cref{fig:canonical_analysis}(a).